 Over the last couple of years, we have had a number of training sessions in staff meetings and through twilights to explore fully the National Curriculum and design the sequence of learning.
 The sessions helped develop staff's subject knowledge.
 The NDP group came in to lead a staff meeting.
-We also make use of experts e.g.Charlotte Caldwell (Cornwall Council) Chris Whetter from Sri Lanka, Helen Smith-Africa, Graham May-Portreath.
-The head and assistant head attended curriculum training with the Crofty MAT.
-The teachers attended a conference by Faye Heming about curriculum and the importance of memory, and how children learn.
+We also make use of experts e.g.Charlotte Caldwell ( Cornwall Council) Chris Whetter from Sri Lanka, Helen Smith-Africa, Graham May-Portreath. teachers attended a conference by Faye Heming about curriculum and the importance of memory, and how children learn.
 The subject leader attends the meetings for the Crofty Geography leads.